 Please call 970-565-4444 or 800-708-3726 for details on setting up a commercial account.

 An electric meter is a very accurate recording instrument that measures use of kilowatt hours.
 Meters are tested before being installed and then tested on a rotating basis to insure accuracy.
 It is rare that a meter is found to run fast and record an increased usage.
 Like most other equipment, meters tend to slow with age.

 If a customer believes there is a problem with their meter, the Cooperative will test the meter for accuracy.
 There is no charge for the first test.
 A service charge of $20.00 is required to conduct a second test within the twelve month period following the first test.
 If meter accuracy is found to be off by over 2 percent either way, the billing will be adjusted accordingly.

 EEA continues to use employees to manually read our large commercial meters and to periodically inspect and/or test the meter installation and complete a safety inspection.

-EEA has incorporated an Automatic Meter Reading (AMR) technology for all other meter readings.
-This technology results in daily readings from the meter, although some of our newer technology is capable of near instantaneous reads on demand.
-This system uses the electric wires to transmit the meter readings to one of EEA's substations.
+The automatic technology enables two-way communication between utilities and customers and results in daily reading and near instantaneous reads on demand.
+These systems use the electric wires or radio frequency to transmit the meter readings to one of EEA's substations.
 From there, the meter readings are sent via telephone or radio to the office for processing.
-About 14,000 meters are equipped with AMR transmitters.
-However, on-site periodic inspection and/or testing of the meter installation and safety inspection will be completed by EEA employees.
-The AMR system has reduced expenses and provides timely, useful information along with the monthly reading.
+On-site periodic inspection and/or testing of the meter installation and safety inspection will be completed by EEA employees.
+The AMR and AMI systems have reduced expenses and provide timely, useful information along with the monthly reading.